John Baross: Service and honors

-Baross is a Fellow of the American Academy of Microbiology, chair of the Steering Committee of the International Census of Marine Microbes, and involved in collection of the hydrothermal vent sulfide chimneys on display at the American Museum of Natural History.
+Baross is a Fellow of the American Academy of Microbiology, chair of the Steering Committee of the International Census of Marine Microbes, and involved in the collection of the hydrothermal vent sulfide chimneys on display at the American Museum of Natural History.
 He was the 2021 recipient of the NASA Exceptional Scientific Achievement Medal and was the featured scientist for December 2021 in the 2021 NASA Science Calendar.